TEL: +44 1454 250562

 ADMIRALTY SHIP MODELS

-Model is supported by a solid wooden stand
+HMS Victory model ship is hand-painted and supported by a solid wooden stand.

 Width: 10" (25 cm)